-The bill limits the use of account funds to paying for (1) a qualified beneficiary's insurance deductible from a claim made under a homeowner's insurance policy that insures against certain disasters (i.e. wildfire, flood, rain, hurricane, tornado, or other severe storm) and damage or loss to the beneficiary's home from those disasters (i.e. "eligible costs") and (2) the financial institution's account service fees.
-It allows an account holder to withdraw funds from an account to be deposited into another account established for the same purpose without penalty (see below).
+The bill limits the use of account funds to (1) a qualified beneficiary's down payment and closing costs to purchase a one- to four-family residence in the state as his or her primary residence (i.e. "eligible costs") and (2) the financial institution's account service fees.
+Allowable closing costs are the disbursements listed on the settlement statement associated with the home purchase.
+The bill allows an account holder to withdraw funds from an account to be deposited into another account established for the same purpose.